Maintenance Services for Aggregate Equipment to Increase Performance

 Determine which machines are integral to your production process.
 These should include machinery whose failure would significantly hamper production or pose safety risks.

 Based on your criticality analysis and manufacturer's guidelines, identify the necessary PM strategy for each piece of machinery.
-Details should include the tasks and procedures, frequency, essential tools, and safety precautions.

 Create a maintenance schedule based on these planned, proactive maintenance activities.
 You can schedule tasks for teams to perform daily, weekly, monthly, or annually.

 Types of preventive maintenance also include routine maintenance (RM).
 RM typically includes regular inspections and machine servicing.

-The goal is to identify problems before they result in equipment failure.
+With machine learning, you can apply metrics, meters, and sensors to decrease costly reactive maintenance.
 This approach can be a game-changer in the aggregate materials industry, with its heavy reliance on large, complex, and expensive machinery.

-4. Regularly review your PM strategy
+4. Regularly Review your PM Strategy

 With a robust CMMS, you can use critical performance data and reports to review your strategy and identify trends, recurring issues, and improvement areas.
-The data lets you make action-based decisions about your PM strategy and scheduling.

 Remember, though, the success of a PM program relies on the accuracy of the data entered into the CMMS and the commitment of the team to adhere to established maintenance procedures.